• Skip to primary navigation

 To make the cupcakes:

-• In a large bowl, beat together the melted butter and granulated sugar.
-Beat in the vanilla extract and eggs.
+• In a large bowl, beat together the softened butter and granulated sugar.
+Beat in the melted dark chocolate.

 To make the peanut butter frosting: